Capitol Lake: 1900–1950

 In 1911, the State Capitol Commission held a nationwide competition for the design of the State Capitol Campus.
-The winning architects, Wilder and White, submitted a revolutionary City Beautiful movement and American Renaissance plan which included creating a body of water to reflect the Capitol Group of buildings on the bluff by installing a tidelock at the mouth of the Deschutes River.
+The winning architects, Wilder and White, submitted a revolutionary City Beautiful movement and American Renaissance plan which included creating a body of water to reflect the Capitol Group of buildings on the bluff by installing a tide lock at the mouth of the Deschutes River.

 A more limited lake was also part of the original landscape design by John Olmsted to reflect the Washington State Capitol building on Puget Sound.
-The lake as envisioned by Olmsted would have been created with a north to south running berm, as opposed to an east to west running dam.
+The lake as envisioned by Olmsted would have been created with a north to south running berm, as opposed to an east -to-west-running dam.

-In 1915, the State Capitol Commission rejected a plan by former Olympia Mayor and state legislator Phillip H. Carlyon to replace Olympia's bridge to the westside with a dam and locks.
+In 1915, the State Capitol Commission rejected a plan by former Olympia Mayor and state legislator Phillip H. Carlyon to replace Olympia's bridge to the Westside with a dam and locks.
 That plan would have created a lake very much like the present Capitol Lake.
 Because of opposition from upriver Tumwater businesses, such as the Olympia Brewing Company and the Olympia Power and Light Company, that plan was not approved.

 The Capitol Group of buildings was constructed over several years from 1913 to 1940, and the State Capitol Committee then turned to the task of creating the Wilder and White reflecting Capitol Lake.
 In 1937, the state began purchasing the privately owned tidelands around the Capitol Campus.
 In 1941, opposition from Tumwater was finally overcome during a special town meeting.
 In 1947, due in large part by intense lobbying by Thurston County legislators, the state legislature approved funding for the construction of the dam in order to create Capitol Lake.

 A shantytown known as "Little Hollywood" developed along the shores of the Deschutes River, at the foot of the Capitol Campus.

 The people living in the shanties dumped raw human waste and trash directly into the Deschutes River.
 This became an eyesore (July 7, 1948, The Daily Olympian) and probably a health hazard.
 Damming the Deschutes River destroyed the estuary, but also prevented the urban blight of the shantytown from recurring.

-1950-2000
+1950–2000

 Capitol Lake was created in 1951 when the dam, known as the Fifth Avenue Dam, was completed consistent with the Wilder and White plan.
 This allowed for the retention of the outflow from the Deschutes River to cover the tide flats.